bespot/Antifraud-SDK-Android-Release/README.md

 - If you find a bug please fill out an issue report.
 Provide as much information as possible.
 - If you think of a great idea please fill out an issue as a proposal for your idea.

+## License
+(C) Copyright 2020-2024 Bespot P.C.
+All rights reserved.
+See `LICENSE` for more information.
+[Bespot](https://bespot.com/) Location tracking to drive growth, profitability and customer engagement